sarfarajpatel/Practical-Machine-Learning/predictionExercise.R.md

 model_accuracy

+And out of sample accuracy will be

 out_of_sample_error <- 1 - model_accuracy

 out_of_sample_error

-#The estimated accuracy of the model is 98.4% and the estimated out-of-sample error based on our fitted model applied to
-#the cross validation dataset is 1.6%.
+The estimated accuracy of the model is 98.4% and the estimated out-of-sample error based on our fitted model applied to the cross validation dataset is 1.6%.

-**Predicted Results**
+# Predicted Results

-#Finally, we apply the pre-processing to the original testing dataset, after removing the extraneous column labeled
+Finally, we apply the pre-processing to the original testing dataset, after removing the extraneous column labeled 'problem_id' (column 54).
-#'problem_id' (column 54).
 We then run our model against the testing dataset and display the predicted results.

 testPC <- predict(preProc, wm_test_final[, -54])